enniovilla/project-1-ci/README.md

 ### Features

-This website includes 6 pages and all of them are responsive.
-They are: Home, About Us, Courses, Gallery, Contact and Sign Up.
+This website includes 7 pages and all of them are responsive.
+They are: Home, About Us, Courses, Gallery, Contact, Sign Up and Form Submitted.
 On each page we have:

 - A favicon.<br>
 ![MTB favicon](documentation/favicon-browser.png)